Urban legends about drugs: Popularity in the United States in the 1960s

 Although the 1960s are commonly perceived as a time of rampant marijuana use compared with the present day, in a 1969 Gallup poll only 4% of American adults had tried marijuana and 34% did not know its effects.
 In contrast, later Gallup polls show that the percentage of adults who had tried marijuana had risen to 33% by 1985 and 34% by 1999.

 MDMA (ecstasy)

 The third most common illicit drug that is the source of urban legends is 3,4-methylenedioxymethamphetamine (MDMA), better known as "ecstasy".
-In the United States, this substance was banned in 1985, and other countries followed suit as well.
+In the United States, this substance was banned in 1985, and other countries followed suit.
 Among American youth, MDMA was most popular in the 1990s and early 2000s, peaking in 2001 and declining thereafter.
 It was during this time of rather faddish use that numerous urban legends and misconceptions began to surface and be spread through the media, and not all of them necessarily originated from anti-drug organizations.